Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains

 \section{Concluding Remarks}

 This paper introduced a novel model of quantum CTMC consisting of a classical subsystem and a quantum subsystem.
-The essential difference of these two systems lies in that a quantum system allows superpositions while a classical system not.
+The essential difference of these two systems lies in that a quantum system allows superpositions while a classical system does not.
 The classical subsystem in the current model forbids superpositions, making it more precise than the model of quantum CTMC proposed in~\cite{XMG+21}, which does not take this point into consideration.
-Then we checked the famous branching logic --- CSL --- against the quantum CTMC.
+Then we checked the well-known branching logic --- CSL --- against the quantum CTMC.
 The decidability is established by an algebraic approach to tackling multiphase until formulas, which lie at the core of CSL.
-To be more efficient, numerical methods could be incorporated to yield a polynomial-time procedure.
+To be more efficient, numerical methods could be incorporated to yield a polynomial-time procedure with respect to the dimension of the state space.
 Furthermore, we provided the Apollonian network as a running example to demonstrate the method mentioned above.

 For future work, an interesting direction is model-checking the quantum continuous-time Markov decision processes (CTMDP)~\cite{YiY18}, in which probabilistic and nondeterministic behaviors coexist.
 To resolve nondeterminism, following the verification work~\cite{Mil68,MSS20} in classical CTMDPs, an optimal scheduler is expected to maximize the probability of a given property over almost all time-stamps at each classical state.
 Here, it follows that local optimization yields global optimization.
 In quantum systems, however, there are additionally quantum states that are described by density operators.
 The known way to compare density operators $\rho$ are based on the L{\"o}wner partial order $\sqsubseteq$, i.e., $\rho_1 \sqsubseteq \rho_2$ if $\rho_2-\rho_1$ is positive.
-Thus local optimization does not yield global optimization generally, which would bring nontrivial technical hardness to be resolved.
+Thus local optimization does not yield global optimization generally, which will bring nontrivial technical hardness to be resolved.